 Best Restaurants On The River Walk

 Restaurants are plentiful along the River Walk.
-You’ll find just about any Mexican Food venue you can think of, including Casa Rio, the first since 1946, with the colorful umbrellas lined up along the river.
+You’ll find just about any Mexican food venue you can think of, including Casa Rio, the first since 1946, with colorful umbrellas lined up along the river.
 Plus, find the Hard Rock Cafe, Bubba Gump Shrimp Co., Joe’s Crab Shack, Rainforest Cafe, Landry’s Seafood House, and many others.
 Let’s explore some smaller, individual culinary bistros that are unforgettable.

 Larder offers a coffeehouse, fine groceries, flowers, wine, beer, baked goods, house-butchered meats, sandwiches, and prepared foods to eat in or take out.